 What is more, is the freedom you get from road tripping that you normally don’t get while traveling.
 You can forget about all the hassles of booking (sometimes months before) a flight and or accommodation, carrying luggage, etc.

-However, with such independence, it’s easy to forget to carry certain items or things that you didn’t even think you would require on a road trip.
+However, it’s easy to forget to carry certain items or things that you didn’t even think you would require on a road trip with such independence.

 Road Trip Packing Checklist